 How to Apply

 - Apply a single drop of Latisse 0.03% nightly along the skin of your upper eyelid region at the base of your eyelashes using the disposable, sterile applicator included with the product.

-- With a tissue or absorbent cloth, blot any surplus fluid that has flowed outside the upper eyelid region.
+- With a tissue or absorbent cloth, blot any excess fluid that has flowed outside the upper eyelid region.

-- After 1 usage, throw the applicator away.
+- After 1 use, throw the applicator away.
 Utilize a clean applicator to repeat for your other eyelid.

 Things to be aware of before using Latisse

 - Individuals under the age of 18 are not permitted to use Latisse.
 Additionally, it is not advised for women who are nursing or pregnant.